 There are countless things you can do with leftover cranberry sauce (besides freezing it!).
-You can whip up a batch of cranberry apple muffins or coffee cake.
+You can whip up a batch of cranberry apple muffins or coffee cake, or even add it to an apple crisp.
 You can also use it as a sandwich spread.

 Another idea is to turn this sauce into a cranberry jam.
 Just add a tablespoon or two of chia seeds (and maybe some extra sweetener) mix to combine, and in about an hour you'll have cranberry jam.
 If that doesn't appeal, throw it in a small pot with frozen blueberries and strawberries for a delicious Chia Berry Jam.